-Street can still provide access and utilities to land parcels that currently lack that infrastructure.
+This plan recommends amending the Master Street Plan to show Mason Street's north terminus at a future intersection with Bristlecone Drive which will have a traffic signal on North College Avenue.
+The remaining portion of a future parallel Mason Street can still provide access and utilities to land parcels that currently lack that infrastructure.
 It also would provide bicycle and pedestrian paths for local circulation without requiring the use of the highway.
 Because Mason Street will still provide access to North College Avenue at the same signalized intersections as previously proposed, the traffic impacts of this change will be minimal.

-In the area of the North College Mobile Home Park, this proposed alignment is based on ideas for potential redevelopment of the east portion of the park with related drainage and utility improvements.
+In the area of the North College Mobile Home Park, this original alignment is based on ideas for potential redevelopment of the east portion of the park with related drainage and utility improvements.
 Additionally, new access to a traffic signal on North College Avenue would provide improved access to shopping and other destinations to the east and north.
 Recently, park ownership and management have changed their approach to reinvest in the east portion of the park, at the same time that affordable housing has become an increasingly critical issue throughout the city.
 For these reasons, along with the community discussions for this plan, this plan recommends amending the Master Street Plan to show Mason Street's north terminus at a future intersection with Bristlecone Drive.
 This will remove the future Mason Street connection through the park.